Market

 employee compensation costs, reflecting the period of receipt of service.
 Share based payment reserve represents the amount of

-reserve created for recognition of employee compensation cost at grant date and fair value of options vested and but not execersied
+reserve created for recognition of employee compensation cost at grant date with corresponding charge recoginised in Statement

 g) The amount that can be distributed by the Company as dividends to its equity shareholders is determined based on the financial

-position of the Company and also considering the requirements of the Companies Act, 2013 and relevant RBI Regulation.
+position of the Company and also considering the requirements of the Companies Act, 2013 and relevant RBI Regulations.
 Thus, the

 amounts reported in retained earnings are not distributable in entirety.